1960 Quebec general election: Campaign

 Despite the Liberal Party's ambitious program and the disarray of the UN, it was difficult to predict the outcome of the vote at the outset of the campaign.
 The incumbent party still enjoyed significant support and many constituencies faced close races.
 No leaders' debate was held as the parties could not agree on a format.

 The campaign revolved around the two leaders, Barrette and Lesage.
 Barrette stressed continuity with his predecessors, frequently appearing in publicity campaigns featuring Duplessis and Sauvé.
 He travelled across the province, relying more on voters' faith in him personally than on an electoral platform, which the UN did not publish.
 At the beginning of the campaign, he even wrote in the party's organ Montréal-Matin: "Our program was formulated in 1931 and current legislation bears witness to its implementation."

 Lesage meanwhile led an "American-style" campaign, focusing on voter outreach to counter the public's perception of him as haughty.
 He took inspiration from Harry Truman, sometimes spending up to three days in the same region listening to local demands.

+The majority of races were two- and three-way contests, but some ridings had more fractured campaigns:

+Controversy in L'Assomption

+After a judicial recount, the UN had won L'Assomption by only one vote.
+In July 1961, a panel of judges overturned the result, voiding the reelection of Victor-Stanislas Chartrand and declaring the Liberal candidate Frédéric Coiteux the victor by 10 votes.
+Allegations of voter impersonation, threats and bribery were cited by the judges in voiding 11 votes in the count.
+Chartrand had attempted to resign his seat and thus trigger a byelection, but that was not accepted pending the outcome in court.